someonesdad1/plib/README.md

 # 2026 /plib work done

+-  3 Mar
+    - New dp\*.py files constructed
+    - Started large refactoring
+        - e.g., a lot of util.py's stuff moved to dpseq.py, dpstr.py, etc. and it will
+          then move to dputil.py
+        - This breaks nearly everything I use, so a lot of fixing is required, but overall it's worth it, as things will be better coalesced, more organized, testable, and I'll have better test coverage
+    - Moved pgm/lib.py to data/dp_lib_data.py, which now runs as a script and holds snippets; supports interactive browsing
+    - Created data/CIE_xyz_1931_2deg.py, which prototypes having accessible data in the /plib/data directory.
+It also shows why this delivery method is preferable, as the data source can be attributed and checked as necessary, particularly if it's from a website with the URL given like this CIE data.
+    - Terminal color stuff moved out of color.py into trm.py.
+This broke nearly everything, but it's a lot cleaner now -- and it works properly and supports the context manager protocol, allowing the concept of style containers that I've wanted for years.
 - 21 Feb
     - data/dpcolornames.py constructed, giving many colornames collected from the web
     - I standardized on a new set of short color names (see key 0 in